-- The New Revised Standard Version. - P. J. Achtemeier, J. B. Green and M. Meye Thompson, Introducing the New Testament.
-Its Literature and Theology.
-Grand Rapids: W. B. Eerdmans, 2001. - David G. Horrell, An Introduction to the Study of Paul.
+- The New Revised Standard Version. - D. Hagner, The New Testament: A Historical and Theological Introduction.
+Grand Rapids: Baker, 2012.

+• David G. Horrell, An Introduction to the Study of Paul.
 3rd edition.
 New York: Bloomsbury T&T Clark, 2015.

 These books have been ordered for you at the University of Toronto Faculty of Law Bookstore, 78 Queens Park, Room P125, Toronto ON M5S 2C5.